FiWize auto loans review

 Compare more car loan options

-But there are no customer reviews on its BBB page or on Trustpilot.
-This is likely due to the fact that it’s a new business — but it’s difficult to tell if this is a good or bad thing.
+There are also only a handful of reviews on its Trustpilot profile, though they’re mostly positive.
+This is likely due to the fact that it’s a fairly new business — but it’s difficult to tell if this is a good or bad thing.

 How do I apply?